Skip to main content

 Posted by Picture of Paul Holland Paul Holland

-Exit readiness is what you can show, not what you can say: fair value delivered consistently, with costs under control.
+Exit readiness shows up in the operating model: fair value delivered consistently, with costs under control.

-Colin has over 30 years of experience across wealth management and adviser technology, and Paul focuses on making advice businesses simpler, more efficient, and exit-ready.
+Colin Sloss has over 30 years of experience across wealth management and adviser technology.
+Paul Miles focuses on making advice businesses simpler, more efficient, and exit-ready.

-The thread running through the conversation is practical: simplify how the firm works, measure outcomes properly, and strip out avoidable manual effort.
+Exit readiness is practical work: simplify how the firm runs, measure outcomes properly, and strip out avoidable manual effort.
 That improves client experience and makes the business easier to value, whether you ever sell or not.

 Why Exit Readiness Has Become a Strategic Discipline